nestorSag/rlmodels/README.md

-# rlmodels: Out-of-the-box reinforcement learning
+# rlmodels: a reinforcement learning library

 This project is a collection of some popular optimisation algorithms for reinforcement learning problem.
 At the moment the available models are: